atrivialhero/atrivialhero.github.io/love.md

 ***The Omaha Guitar Trio***
 These three young men in Omaha, Nebraska put casual guitarists to shame with their amazing arrangements on classical guitars.
 You can find out more on <a href="https://www.facebook.com/OmahaGuitarTrio">Facebook</a>.

-***Phil Jacobsen***
-This Chicago-based musician has a smooth voice and a genuine sound that allows him to connect with all audiences.
-Information is available on <a href="http://www.reverbnation.com/philjacobson">Reverb Nation</a>.

 ***Ivo Okafo***
 This rapper and beat boxer uses voice loops to create entire beats from scratch.
 His presence emanates from the stage in any venue.
 He has much more information on <a href="https://www.facebook.com/ivookafo">Facebook</a>.